Direct access family law barristers.

 Specialist family law barristers instructed directly, without a solicitor, on a fixed fee basis.
 Divorce, financial remedy, FDR, child arrangements, Schedule 1 and nuptial agreements.

-Instructing a direct access family barrister is the most cost effective way to get expert legal advice and senior advocacy in a private family law matter without funding a full solicitor file alongside.
-You instruct a barrister directly, the work is paid in advance on a fixed fee, and there is no hourly meter ticking against you in the background.
+Instructing a direct access family law barrister is the most cost effective way to get expert legal advice and senior advocacy in a private family matter without funding a full solicitor file alongside.
+You instruct a family law barrister directly, the work is paid in advance on a fixed fee, and there is no hourly meter ticking against you in the background.

-Clerk&Counsel is a clerking agency that places specialist family law barristers across England and Wales on a Public Access basis.
-We are not chambers barristers in our own right, we are independent clerks who route instructions to the right counsel for the case.
+Clerk and Counsel is a clerking agency that places specialist family law barristers across England and Wales on a Public Access basis.
 Every barrister we place is regulated by the Bar Standards Board, holds a current practising certificate from the Bar Council, and carries professional indemnity insurance.

-The Bar Standards Board Public Access scheme allows authorised barristers to accept instructions directly from the public and from businesses, rather than only through a solicitor.
-The scheme was introduced to widen access to specialist counsel and to give clients a direct route to expert legal advice at a transparent, fixed fee.
-For most private family work, divorce, financial remedy, child arrangements and Schedule 1 claims, the case is suitable for direct access and a Public Access barrister can take you from first conference through to final hearing.
+The Bar Standards Board Public Access scheme allows authorised barristers to accept instructions directly from members of the public and from businesses, rather than only through a solicitor.
+For most private family work, divorce, financial remedy, child arrangements and Schedule 1 claims, the case is suitable for direct access and a Public Access family barrister can take you from first conference through to final hearing.

 Send a short brief, the parties, the proceedings, the next hearing and the key issues.
 A clerk will come back with shortlisted counsel and a fixed fee in writing.